Pein2017/perf_tool/README.md

    - Logging provides debugging information
    - Thread safety is maintained

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Implement changes with tests
-4. Submit a pull request

 ## License

 This project is licensed under the MIT License.